DigitalForms/CCValidator/README.md

 ## Example

-This pod doesn't contain example run, but all the tests should show you how to use it properly.
+This pod doesn't contain example app, but all the tests should show you how to use it properly.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.